 12For whoever has, to him more will be given, and he will have abundance, but whoever does not have, from him will be taken away even that which he has.

-13Therefore I speak to them in parables, because seeing they do not see, and hearing they do not hear, neither do they understand.
+13This is why I speak to them in parables, because seeing they do not see, and hearing they do not hear, nor do they understand.

-14And in them the prophecy of Isaiah is being fulfilled, which says, Hearing you will hear, but will never understand, and seeing you will see, but will never perceive.
+14And in them the prophecy of Isaiah is being fulfilled, which says, You will indeed hear but never understand, and you will indeed see but never perceive.

-15For this people’s heart has grown fat, and their ears are dull of hearing, and they have closed their eyes, lest they should perceive with their eyes, and hear with their ears, and understand with their heart, and return to God, and I heal them.a
+15For this people’s heart has grown fat, and their ears are dull of hearing, and they have closed their eyes, otherwise they would perceive with their eyes, and hear with their ears, and understand with their heart, and return to God, and I would heal them.a

 16But blessed are your eyes, for they see, and your ears, for they hear.